Josh Krieger, Psy.D.

 About Me

-I have been a therapist for over 15 years working with adults, couples, families, and adolescents.
+I have been a therapist for 15 years working with adults, couples, and adolescents.
 I bring a diverse mix of life experience and clinical training to helping my clients.
-Depending on your needs, I provide Cognitive-Behavior Therapy (CBT), Psychodynamic Therapy, or Family Therapy.
+I provide Cognitive-Behavior Therapy (CBT), Psychodynamic Therapy, and Couples Therapy.
 I also have a 25-year practice in mindfulness meditation.

 My first career was in software design where I built speech recognition systems and improved access to the early internet for people with disabilities.
-I understand well the workings of the technology industry and I particularly enjoy working with people in high tech.
+I understand well the technology industry and startup culture and particularly enjoy working with people in tech.
 I am also fluent in Mandarin Chinese as a second language.

 How I think about therapy?